Chenna-Arun/Automation_testing_parabankwebsite/README.md

    - Run **"3.1 Generate Complete Test Report"** to generate an HTML report
    - Run **"3.2 Download Complete Report"** to download the report

+After the tests finish executing, you can find both screenshots and HTML reports inside the /report folder.

 ## Test Workflow

 ### UI Tests (Sequential Authentication)